domeide/doclipser/README.md

 ## Configuration

-In order to run docker commands doclipser need to be configured to connect to a running docker engine.
+In order to run Docker commands doclipser need to be configured to connect to a running Docker engine.

 #### On Linux
-Make sure you can run docker without sudo (i.e. [user belongs to docker group](https://docs.docker.com/installation/ubuntulinux/#create-a-docker-group))
+Just make sure you can run Docker without sudo (i.e. [user belongs to docker group](https://docs.docker.com/installation/ubuntulinux/#create-a-docker-group))

-#### On MacOS or Windows (or when docker is on a remote host)
+#### On MacOS or Windows (or when Docker is on a remote host)
 Edit doclipser configuration file: `<Eclipse Install Directory>/plugins/com.zenika.docker.api_<Version>/docker.properties`.
 You will need to set `docker.api.uri` and `docker.api.cert.path` properties

 ## Contributing